notmuch/notmuch/doc/notmuch-emacs.rst

 About this Manual
 =================

-This manual covers only the emacs interface to notmuch.
+This manual covers only the Emacs interface to Notmuch.
 For information on the command line interface, see See section “Description” in Notmuch Manual Pager.
-To save typing, we will sometimes use *notmuch* in this manual to refer to the Emacs interface to notmuch.
-If the distinction should every be important, we’ll refer to the Emacs inteface as *notmuch-emacs*.
+To save typing, we will sometimes use *notmuch* in this manual to refer to the Emacs interface to Notmuch.
+If the distinction should every be important, we’ll refer to the Emacs interface as *notmuch-emacs*.

 Notmuch-emacs is highly customizable via the the Emacs customization framework (or just by setting the appropriate variables).
-We try to point out relevant variables in this manual, but in order to avoid duplication of information, but you can usually find the most detailed description in the varables docstring.
+We try to point out relevant variables in this manual, but in order to avoid duplication of information, but you can usually find the most detailed description in the variables docstring.

 notmuch-hello
 =============